 Steps should include:

-- After reviewing the patient’s medical history and performing a physical exam, the allergist determines that allergy skin testing is both appropriate for the patient and does not put the patient at risk for a bad outcome (such as severe anaphylaxis or an asthma attack in poorly controlled asthma).
+- After reviewing the patient’s medical history and performing a physical exam, the allergist determines that allergy skin testing is both appropriate and safe to perform on you that day.

-- A trained nurse performs the skin testing under the supervision of the allergist.
+- A trained staff member performs the skin testing under the supervision of the allergist.